QI Program Goals and Objectives

 - Continually monitor, evaluate, and improve Horizon's performance using benchmarks and goals based on national data.

 - Ensure appropriate coordination of care between clinical settings.

-Act on opportunities for improvement of the health status of members through the development and implementation of population health programs addressing health promotion, preventive health education, and disease and case management programs.
+Goal: Act on opportunities for improvement of the health status of members through the development and implementation of population health programs addressing health promotion, preventive health education, and disease and case management programs.

 - Continually identify and outreach to members at risk and/or with gaps in care.

 - Identify healthcare disparities in order to develop appropriate intervention tools including staff cultural competency education.

 - Establish programs focused on the chronic conditions of our members in order to empower members to actively participate in and take responsibility for their own health through the provision of education, counseling, and access to quality health care providers and tools.